ProteinEngineering-PESB2/plastic_degrading_enzymes/README.md

 ## Numerical representation strategies explored in this work

-This work explores different numerical representation strategies to process the input enzyme sequences
+This work explores different numerical representation strategies to process the input enzyme sequences.
+See the notebooks in folder [encoding_approaches](src/encoding_approaches) for details about the execution.

+The encoding strategies including:

+1. Feature engineering
+2. Frequency encoders
+3. k-mers encoders
+4. One-hot encoders
+5. Ordinal encoders
+6. Physicochemical-based encoders
+7. FFT-based encoders
+8. Embeddings throug pre-trained protein language models.

+- In the case of physicochemical-based and FFT-based the physicochemical properties encoders used were extracted from [3].

+- In the case of embedding, the bioembedding library was employed [4].

+The numerical representation strategies take the input data [input_data](raw_data/data_sequences.csv), apply the encoder strategy, and generate the outputs with the encoder sequences.
+The folder [processed_dataset](processed_dataset) contains the results of all encoder strategies explored in this work.

 <a name="training"></a>